It's All About the Looks

 It's All About the Looks (人は見た目が100パーセント, Hito wa Mitame ga Hyaku Pāsento), also titled Woman's All About the Looks, is a Japanese manga series by Hiromi Okubo.
 It's All About the Looks was serialized in the josei manga magazine Be Love from December 14, 2013 to June 1, 2017.
 A live-action television drama adaptation was broadcast from April 13 to June 15, 2017.

 Plot

-Jonouchi, Sato, and Maeda are three scientists who work as researchers at a paper company.
+Jun Jonouchi, Seira Sato, and Mitsuko Maeda are three scientists who work as researchers at a paper company.
 Having been out of touch with fashion, the three women form the research group JSM (an acronym of their names) to study and try out modern fashion trends with varying degrees of success.
+Each chapter is centered on a modern fashion or beauty trend that the three women attempt.